shikharbhardwaj3110/MasterPW-Backend/README.md

 # Password-Manager

-A short and sweet master password application to store all passwords under a single master password.
+A short and sweet master password application with a responsive design to store all passwords under a single master password.

 **Site in action :**